pearcej/cppds/_sources/Sort/TheShellSort.rst

        main()

+The following visualization shows the "gap" attribute in the form of brown, vertical bars.
+There are marker arrows that portray the "current values" being compared during the sort.
+It finishes by performing a full insertion sort on the full set of bars.

+.. video:: vis_shell_sort
+    :controls:
+    :thumb: ../_static/vis_shell_sort_thumb.png

+    ../_static/vis_shell_sort.webm

 At first glance you may think that a shell sort cannot be better than an insertion sort, since it does a complete insertion sort as the last